How Fine to Grind Coffee Beans

 How to Know How Fine to Grind Coffee Beans

-Dont’ worry amigo, in this blog post, we'll talk about the different types of coffee grinds, how to choose the right grind for whatever brewing method you fancy, and how to tell if your grind is too fine or too coarse.
-Let’s get it.
+In this post, we’ll walk you through the different grind sizes, how to pick the right one for your brewing method, and how to know if your grind is too fine or too coarse.

 Understanding Grind Size

-• Medium grinds (Visual: Breadcrumbs) are a good all-around choice for most brewing methods, including pour-over, drip coffee makers, and moka pots.
+• Medium Grinds (Visual: Breadcrumbs) – For methods like pour-over, drip coffee makers, and moka pots.

-• Brewing method: Different brewing methods require different grind sizes.
+• Brewing Method: Different methods require different grind sizes.

-• Personal preference: Ultimately, the best grind size is the one that tastes best to you.
+• Personal Preference: Ultimately, the best grind is the one that tastes right to you.
+Baristas often have differing opinions on the "perfect" grind for each coffee.

 • French press: Coarse grind